 Manor Crescent, Didcot, Oxfordshire

 Mass was said at the military camp at Didcot from 1915, and from 1926 this was served from East Hendred.
 There was a resident priest from 1934.
 At first Mass was said in a World War I army hut which had been the ordnance depot theatre.
-By the 1960s the population of Didcot had risen to more than three times its pre-war level and so a new church was built to the designs of Lanners of Wakefield, at a cost of £35,000.
-It was opened on 18 February 1967, and seats 450.
+By the 1960s the population of Didcot had risen to more than three times its pre-war level and so a new church was built to the designs of Lanners of Wakefield, at a cost of £35,000 and seating 450.
+It was opened on 18 February 1967.

 The church is built of brick and blockwork, and has a steeply pitched roof with concrete tiles.
 The interior has not been inspected, but is understood to have a roof structure supported on portal frames and an altar of Connemara marble and carved mahogany Stations by David John.

 Architect: Lanners of Wakefield

 Conservation Area: No